defencedigital/moduk-service-manual/src/content/writing-for-services-in-defence.md

 ### Check the GOV.UK style guide

-When you write content for digital services and products in Defence, check the GOV.UK style guide.
+When you write content for digital services in Defence, [check the GOV.UK style guide](https://www.gov.uk/guidance/style-guide).

-If you cannot find what you need, ask for advice on the Defence content Slack channel.
+If you cannot find what you need, [ask for advice on the Defence content Slack channel](https://defencedigital.slack.com/archives/C04BQ6RC2SU).

 On a MODNET device, you can use Slack in your web browser.